-OCYA Advocates work to ensure that all of a your rights, interests, and viewpoints are considered when decisions are being made that affect your well-being.
-The decision-making remains with your guardian and/or caseworker, but it is the Advocate’s responsibility to assist you to try to resolve any issues that you are worried about.
+Advocacy means working to ensure that all of your rights, interests, and viewpoints are considered when decisions are made that affect your well-being.
+Advocates help to make this happen.
+The decision-making remains with your guardian and/or caseworker, but it is an advocate’s responsibility to try to assist you in resolving any issues that you are worried about.

 Check out Taylor: An Advocacy Story

-Sometimes you might feel powerless or uncertain when dealing with government systems.
-You may even fear that if you speak up you could get into trouble or you might not be taken seriously.
-These types of situations are when an Advocate can help!
+Sometimes you might feel powerless or unsure when dealing with government systems.
+You may even fear that if you speak up, you could get into trouble or you might not be taken seriously.
+Advocates can help in these types of situations!

-This means much more than simply repeating your words.
-It is about having an Advocate stand beside you and ensuring that there is an opportunity for you to be fully heard.
+This means much more than just talking loudly or repeating your words.
+It is about having an advocate stand beside you and ensuring that there is an opportunity for you to be fully heard.

-(If a young person is not able to express their views, an Advocate can still become involved to protect his or her rights and work to ensure that all of their interests are considered during decision making.)
+(If a young person is not able to express their views, an advocate can still become involved to protect their rights and work to ensure that all of their interests are considered during decision-making.)

-Call an Intake Worker to find out if you can speak with an Advocate.
+Call us to find out if you can speak with an advocate.